List of Emmerdale characters introduced in 2004: Lesley Meredith

 Bobby-John Downes, a former flame of Lesley's arrives in the village and they rekindle their romance.
 Simon is deeply skeptical of Bobby-John and is worried his mother will be hurt again.
 It soon transpires that Lesley has been stealing money from Kelly's credit card and uses it pay for a posh break away with Bobby-John.
 When the truth is revealed, everyone is horrified but Bobby-John finds it in his heart to forgive Lesley and they leave the village together.

-Niamh O'Connor

-Niamh O'Connor was the fiancée of Ethan Blake (Liam O'Brien).
-She appeared in 2004.

-After dating for several years, Ethan and Niamh become engaged.
-However, their different views of the world lead to significant differences between them.
-Niamh spends some time travelling, and visits Ethan during a break from travelling.
-When, during her visit, Ethan learns she wants to return to Malawi, they decide to go their separate ways - in spite of their love for each other.
-Months later, Niamh returns to Emmerdale on a surprise visit.
-However, Ethan is out of the village at the time visiting friends and he can not be contacted.
-She leaves the village several days later, missing Ethan, who returns shortly afterwards.

 Callum Rennie

 Callum Rennie was Home Farm's estate manager.
 He appeared from 2004 to 2005.

 Callum works for Zoe Tate (Leah Bracknell), with whom he builds up a friendship.
 Callum is devoted to Zoe and eventually confides in her that he is in love with her, although he knows his feelings will never be reciprocated as Zoe is a lesbian.
 When Zoe leaves the village, he helps her tamper with the gas pipes and timer, and so causes an explosion when the King family, who had conned her out the property, arrive.